eavichay/slimjs-docs/src/docs/conditional-rendering.md

   }
 }
 ```
-In the above example, every 0.5 second a change in *myBoolean* property will trigger changes in the DOM and an update cycle.

 ### Slim.prototype.render(customTemplate)
 A developer can invoke the render method at any time, and optionally include a custom template.